KepecsLab/Attention/photometry_data/Readme.md

 Small example photometry datasets.

-Full recorded datasets are not stored in this GitHub repository because of file size.
-They are available in NWB format on the DANDI Archive at the following URL: https://dandiarchive.org/dandiset/001867.
+More fiber photometry and associated metadata will be available in NWB format on the DANDI Archive at the following URL: https://dandiarchive.org/dandiset/001867.